Clip of the day

 Text: Christoph Vratz

-Classic meets School - Esther & Lea Birringer on behalf of Rhapsody In School
+Classic meets School - Esther Birringer on behalf of Rhapsody In School

 She sees her visit as 'an important opportunity to bring children and young people into contact with classical music', explained Esther.
-It is particularly important to her to introduce classical music to her students in a way that is not often associated with it, namely young, fresh, varied and not only suitable for older audiences.
-The school lesson was almost not enough to answer the many questions of the knowledge-hungry students.
+It is particularly important to her to introduce classical music to her students in a way that is not often associated with it, but young, fresh, varied and not only suitable for older audiences.
+The school lesson was almost not long enough to answer the many questions of the knowledge-hungry students.
 They will probably not forget this special kind of music lessons so quickly.

 Text © Wochenspiegel, June 2 2016

-Extract from the current CRESCENDO magazine in cooperation with the German Mozart Society
+Extract from the CRESCENDO magazine in cooperation with the German Mozart Society

 'My sister is my harshest critic', says pianist Esther Birringer about her sister Lea.
 Both pursue their individual careers as violinist and pianist, but also enjoy performing together on stage.
 According to Esther Birringer, playing together with her own sister is different from playing with chamber music partners from other countries, but above all it is easier: 'We always save ourselves the phase of getting to know each other and can go one level higher.
 In other line-ups you always have to get to know the people and their musical style first.'
 Getting to know the musical style of the counterpart, that is, learning his musical mother tongue.
 For siblings, this is often the same.
 Having one's own brother or sister as a chamber music partner is therefore one thing above all: a privilege.